 All degree-seeking students will be assigned an advisor at the beginning of their first semester.
 Students must be advised prior to registering each semester.
-GPIS has designed an Academic Advising Record for students to record courses they have taken and help to plan for courses to take in the future to stay on track for graduation.
+GPIS has designed an Academic Advising Record for students to record courses already taken and to help plan for courses to take in the future.
 Always bring or have available your advising record each time you meet with your advisor.
-An advisor degree-plan hold is placed on each student's account.
+An advisor degree-plan hold is placed on each student's account at the beginning of each semester.
 This block is removed during the advising session.
-You can find the academic Advising Record in the fMAorms section.
+You can find the academic Advising Record in the forms section.